BbosaR/BbosaR/README.md

 - 👋 Hi, I’m @BbosaR
-- 👀 I’m interested in data science
+- 👀 I’m interested in data science and Energy Economics
 - 🌱 I’m currently learning data visualisation and analysis in R
 - 💞️ I’m looking to collaborate on ggplot2, spatial data analysis and econometrics modelling in R
 - 📫 How to reach me kindly send me an email to bbosa.robert@gmail.com